Pelham Public Schools

-Pelham Public Schools or the Pelham Public School District, formally the Pelham Union Free School District, is a school district headquartered in Pelham, New York.
-It serves Pelham, which includes Pelham Manor and the Village of Pelham.
+Pelham Public Schools or the Pelham Public School District, formally the Pelham Union Free School District, is a school district headquartered in Pelham Town, New York.
+It serves Pelham Town, which includes Pelham Manor and the Village of Pelham.
 As of 2016, the district had about 2,800 students.
 As of 1997, the City of New York pays the district to educate students in a portion of the Bronx due to geographic separation.

 History

 In around 2013 Peter Giarrizzo became the superintendent.
 He resigned in 2017 as he became the superintendent of the North Shore Central School District.
 Cheryl Champ replaced him.

 In 2020 the district banned displaying Thin Blue Line flags.